woowup/docs/howto/create-custom-connector.md

 It's very probably that you may want to reward your customers with points for doing an action that is not included in the original functionality of WoowUp.
 For example, you may wanto to give points for answering a survery or uploading a photo to Instagram with a specific #hastag.
 The good news is that it's very easy to create such a custom connector.
 Let's take a look at the steps to build it.

-For the purpouse of this article, let's supouse you want to reawrd your customers for answering a survey.
+For the purpouse of this article, let's supouse you want to reaward your customers for answering a survey.

 ####Process one Survery at a time.

-If you can identify in your app the place where the Purchase Order is marked as payed (or any other state you want), you need to call WoowUp right there to register the transaction and give the related points to the customer.
+If you can identify in your app the place where the Survery is marked as Answered (or any other state you want), you need to call WoowUp right there to register the transaction and give the related points to the customer.
+For this example, we are going to give 10 points for answering a Survey (but you may use another formular, for example 1 point for each question in the survery or 10 points for small surveys and 20 for large ones, or what best suit for your Program).

 First, remember to get your Apikey and Contest Id from the Connect tab in the administrator module of WoowUp to include it in the following code: